The council or board of a public school works with the school community to achieve the best outcomes for students.

 A new program called Linking Schools and Communities has been developed to support council/board members in their role.
 The program provides them with training and online resources that are accessible, flexible and respond to the changing needs of councils/boards.

-Council/board members can also seek advice on training, resources and other council matters from the Department’s Innovation and Governance unit.
+Council/board members can also seek advice on training, resources and other council matters from the Department’s Leadership, Innovation and Strategy unit.
 P&C Association members can also seek support from the Western Australian Council of State School Organisations (WACSSO).

 WACSSO (for P&C members)